jima80525/jima_codes_blog/in_progress/git_python.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
-That file is just a regular text file and can be added to you repo like anything else.
+That file is just a regular text file and can be added to you repo like any other file.
 Do that now.
 ```console
 ~/tmp/example $ git add .gitignore
 ~/tmp/example $ git commit -m "created .gitignore"